NineLEL/NineLEL/README.md

 - 👋 Hi, I’m @NineLEL
-- ⚡  I'm a Front-End Developerer
+- ⚡  I'm a Front and Back-End Developer
 - 💻 My favorite languages are Node.js and Python